snowcodeer/cursor-hack/README.md

 ## Usage

 1. **Start a Story**: Click "Random" for a random story or "Custom" to enter your own prompt
+2. **Load a Saved Story**: Click "Load Story" on the landing page to browse and load previously saved stories
-2. **Watch the Story**: The story streams in with fade-in animation, followed by three doors
+3. **Watch the Story**: The story streams in with fade-in animation, followed by three doors
-3. **Make Decisions**: Click a door or speak/type your decision
+4. **Make Decisions**: Click a door or speak/type your decision
-4. **Continue the Journey**: Make more decisions as the story unfolds
+5. **Continue the Journey**: Make more decisions as the story unfolds
-5. **End the Story**: Click "End Story" at any time
+6. **End the Story**: Click "End Story" at any time
-6. **View Results**: See the ending image, then explore your decision tree
+7. **View Results**: See the ending image, then explore your decision tree
+8. **Save Your Story**: Click the save button (💾) in the ending view to save your story with a title
-7. **Replay**: Click any node in the tree to replay from that point
+9. **Replay**: Click any node in the tree to replay from that point

 ## Technologies

 - **React 18** with TypeScript
 - **Vite** for build tooling
 - **D3.js** for tree visualization
+- **Convex** for backend database and story persistence
 - **OpenAI GPT-4 Turbo** for story generation
 - **ElevenLabs** for voice AI
 - **Google Gemini Imagen** for image generation